 The transfer team will work closely with the medical team at the referring unit to ensure that your baby/child is in the best condition possible before the flight and will keep in contact with you and inform you of what to expect.

 The Flight Doctor will explain what is involved in the flight and any possible risks.
 Once you have received and understood all relevant information you will be asked to sign a Consent Form.

 Your child will be assessed prior to the flight and continously monitored throughout the journey.

-Nicola or another member of the team will be available to support you both before and during your childs transfer.
-You can contact one of us at any time during your child’s transfer and we will be able to advise you on the condition of your child and will keep you updated about any changes to the estimated departure and arrival times.
+A member of the Lucy AAC team will be available to support you both before and during your child’s transfer.
+You can contact us at any time during your child’s transfer and we will keep you updated about any changes to the estimated departure and arrival times.

 There are lots of benefits to using fixed-wing aircrafts (planes):

 -We can travel longer distances and cover the whole country

 -It is a safer and more comfortable environment, especially for premature babies